kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?

-Yes.
-Disable the `ManifestBasedAdmissionControlConfig` feature gate or remove the `staticManifestsDir` entries from `AdmissionConfiguration` and restart API server.
+`ManifestBasedAdmissionControlConfig`: Yes.
+Disable the feature gate or remove the `staticManifestsDir` entries from `AdmissionConfiguration` and restart API server.
 Manifest-based admission controls will no longer be enforced.
+No state is persisted.

+`ExcludeAdmissionWebhookVirtualResources`: Yes.
+Set the gate to `false` and restart API server. `ValidatingAdmissionWebhook` and `MutatingAdmissionWebhook` will resume dispatching admission for resources in `exclusion.Excluded()`.
+No state is persisted.

 ###### What happens if we reenable the feature if it was previously rolled back?